michellelclement/meatblog/README.md

 The website providees some recipes from the site owner for others to share and follow, but also encourage other users to create a free account and share recipes of their own.

-The website makes adding, editing and deleting recipes easy and straightforward for external users, with the ability to share recipes to social channels.
+The website makes creating, reading, updating and deleting recipes easy and straightforward for external users, with the ability to share recipes to social channels.

 ## New External User Goals:
 * As a new user, I want to be able to view recipes to cook